-Is your dog comfortable in his own skin?
+Does your dog feel comfortable in its own skin?

 The largest organ

 Animals with skin allergies can display a wide variety of symptoms.
-In many cases itching, redness, irritation and a rash are observed.
-This may be accompanied by hair loss, a dull coat, discolouration of the skin and scratch marks.
-Aside from these skin problems, recurring ear problems can also indicate an underlying skin problem.
-In that case, if concerns ear problems in which no bacteria, fungi, yeast or mites are found.
-A bad body odour or a red discolouration of the skin (usually visible between the toes) may also indicate skin problems.
-A light coat may turn a reddish colour due to prolonged licking as a result of chronic skin problems.
-Although dogs with skin problems don't usually look very ill, these animals are still clearly experiencing discomfort.
-Itching in particular is a serious sign of compromised welfare in dogs.
+The most common symptoms are itching, redness, irritated skin and skin rash.
+This can be accompanied by hair loss, a dull coat, discolouration of the skin and scratch marks.
+Recurring ear problems can also indicate an underlying skin issue.
+Do keep in mind that these ear problems must not include bacteria, fungi, yeast or mites.
+Other indicators of skin issues are a bad body odour or red discolouration of the skin (particularly visible between the toes).
+A light-coloured coat may turn reddish due to prolonged licking as well.

-There are two kinds of diets that can be administered to dogs with suspected food hypersensitivity.
+There are two types of diets that can be used do determine whether your dog has a food sensitivity.

 Essential fatty acids

-You should also ensure that the ears are kept clean, as allergic skin problems are often accompanied by ear problems.
-Many types of ear cleaners are available for this.
-Dogs of certain breeds may have small or larger skin folds.
-Skin folds usually occur around the snout and the base of the tail.
-In sensitive animals, these folds can lead to serious problems.
+Dogs of certain breeds also have small or large skin folds around the snout and base of the tail.
+If your dog has a sensitive skin, these folds can be the cause of serious problems.
 There are various disinfecting and soothing wipes available, such as the MalAcetic Wipes.
-These wipes are specifically made for keeping these folds clean and dry.
+These wipes are specifically made to keep the skin folds clean and dry.

-Allergic skin problems can seriously affect your dog's well-being.
-A proper examination, a suitable treatment and good support can result in a considerable improvement.
-Make sure that your dog is comfortable in his own skin!
+Skin conditions caused by hypersensitivity and allergies can seriously affect your dog's well-being.
+A proper examination, a suitable treatment and a good skin care routine help to prevent and improve serious issues.
+This way, you can make sure that your dog always feels comfortable in its own skin!